 More information on how your data is held and processed can be found on our Privacy Notice.

 Where to find more information

-To find out more about the Local Government Pension Scheme and the Highland Council Pension Fund, please visit our dedicated website: www.highlandpensionfund.gov.uk
+To find out more about the Local Government Pension Scheme, please visit the National LGPS Scotland website: www.scotlgpsmember.org.